 Relaxation can cause the tongue to extend out of the mouth

-Some dogs may also suffer from Hanging Tongue Syndrome, which is exactly what it sounds like.
-Pilchuck Veterinary Hospital’s Dr. Kevin Wilson explains to The Seattle Times that this can have either genetic or non-genetic causes, most of which aren’t cause for concern.
+Some dogs may also suffer from hanging tongue syndrome, which is exactly what it sounds like.
+Pilchuck Veterinary Hospital’s Dr. Kevin Wilson explained to The Seattle Times that this can have either genetic or non-genetic causes, most of which aren’t cause for concern.

-A lot of the dogs who deal with Hanging Tongues are brachycephalic, or “smoosh-faced.”
-These are breeds like Pugs, Shih-Tzus, and Bulldogs, though the list is much longer than these three.
+A lot of the dogs that deal with “hanging tongues” are brachycephalic, or “smoosh-faced.”
+These are breeds like pugs, Shih Tzus, and bulldogs, though the list is much longer than these three.
 As Dr. Wilson said, “These dogs have functional tongues, but, because of genetics, the tongue may be too large for the oral cavity, an abnormal jaw bone doesn’t support the tongue or missing teeth allows the tongue to slip out through the gap.”
 If it’s genetic, you’ll likely notice it when your dog is still young.

 Dental issues can also be a cause of tongue protrusion

-Of all the non-genetic causes of Hanging Tongue, or even regular blepping, dental problems are the most common.
-Dr. Wilson explains that, when a dog is missing teeth or even just support in the lower jaw, the tongue can roll or hang out of the mouth.
+Of all the non-genetic causes of hanging tongue syndrome, or even regular blepping, dental problems are the most common.
+Dr. Wilson explained that, when a dog is missing teeth or even just support in the lower jaw, the tongue can roll or hang out of the mouth.
 Of course, it’s a good idea to have these dental concerns addressed.